GDS Investors Have Opportunity to Lead GDS Holdings Limited Securities Fraud Lawsuit

-BENSALEM, Pa., July 11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GDS Holdings Limited ("GDS" or the "Company") (NASDAQ: GDS).
+LOS ANGELES, July 17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GDS Holdings Limited ("GDS" or the "Company") (NASDAQ: GDS).

 Class Period: April 12, 2021 – April 3, 2023